-Covered services include certain early intensive behavioral interventions such as applied behavior analysis.
-Applied behavior analysis is an educational service that is the process of applying interventions that:
+Covered services include applied behavior analysis for a diagnosis of autism spectrum disorder.
+Applied behavior analysis is a process of applying interventions that:

 - Systematically change behavior - Are responsible for observable improvements in behavior

 Autism spectrum disorder

 Autism spectrum disorder is defined in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) of the American Psychiatric Association.